lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 ---
 title: Perspective Projection And Orthographic Projection Matrices For Computer Graphics
 authors:
-  - name: Christopher Blanchard
+  - name: Lambda Xymox
-  email: lambdaxymox@gmail.com
+  - email: lambdaxymox@gmail.com
 license: CC-BY-4.0
 keywords: computer-graphics, computer-science, linear-algebra
 abstract: We derive a general formula for perspective and orthographic projection matrices in {math}`\mathbb{RP}^{3}`, and then